 The Pros of Nearshore Outsourcing are:

-- Similar time zones: Working with a team in a nearby country that is in a similar time zone can make it easier to communicate and collaborate in real-time.
+Working with a team in a nearby country that is in a similar time zone can make it easier to communicate and collaborate in real time.

-- Easier communication: In general, communication tends to be easier when working with a team in a nearby country, as there may be fewer language barriers and it may be easier to schedule a video or in-person meetings.
+In general, communication tends to be easier when working with a team in a nearby country, as there may be fewer language barriers and it may be easier to schedule video or in-person meetings.

 Cons of Nearshore Outsourcing